 This change in attitude doesn’t come a moment too soon, because the UK is gearing up to ban the sale of new petrol and diesel cars in 2030.
 There is hope, though.
 Vauxhall has managed to get the price of its entry-level electric cars down to the same price of their petrol-engine equivalents – and a fresh market of £20,000-ish EVs has started to hit its stride.

-We’ve organised the list of Britain’s cheapest electric cars by each model’s cash price, as finance tends to blur the lines of affordability.
+We’ve organised the list of Britain’s cheapest new electric cars by each model’s official cash price, as finance tends to blur the lines of affordability.
 However we’ve also included links to leasing deals further down the page to give you an idea of the monthly cost, if you’d prefer to pay for your car in chunks.

-The cheapest electric cars on sale now
+The cheapest new electric cars on sale now

 - £14,995: Dacia Spring